-The 2021 Family Fee for St Monica's Primary School is \$1,882.00 per year.
-Please refer to the table below for payment frequency options..
+The 2023 Family Fee for St Monica's Primary School is \$2007 per year.
+This one fee is applicable no matter how many children you have attending the one school.
+Please refer to the table below for payment frequency options.